Brad Paisley: Charity and advocacy

 In June 2021, Paisley promoted the COVID vaccine with First Lady Jill Biden by singing a cover of "Jolene" that substituting the words "Jolene, Jolene, Jolene" with "vaccine, vaccine, vaccine".
 He became a vocal advocate for Ukraine after Putin announced a "special military operation" in 2022, joining the United24 project as an ambassador for its "Rebuilding Ukraine" program.
 In March 2023 Paisley announced that he would donate royalties from "Same Here" to rebuilding efforts.

 Paisley released "The Medicine Will" in 2021 criticizing the pharmaceutical industry for its role in causing the United States opioid crisis.

+The Store

+Brad Paisley and Kimberly Williams-Paisley co-founded The Store,a Nashville-based non-profit that combats food insecurity by operating a free, supermarket-style grocery store designed to provide dignified shopping experiences and wrap-around services.
+The initiative, which recently expanded to a second location at TriStar Centennial Medical Center, serves qualified families through a referral system that provides access to fresh food and essential, non-food items.